fourdollars/autopkgtest-resource/README.md

 * debian: Optional.
 Specify an external Debian packaging folder.
 * args: Optional. '--apt-upgrade' and '--quiet' by default.
 * get_params: skip: Optional.
 Disabled by default.
 It won't download the log when it is enabled.
+* get_params: max_depth: Optional.
+It will use '--max-depth=2' by default of `rclone copy` on WebDAV when it downloads the log.
 * setup-commands: Optional.
 Setup commands for autopkgtest.
 * env: Optional.
 Set --env=VAR=value for autopkgtest.
 * dont_fail: Optional.
 The step will fail when autopkgtest failed by default.